fbpx

 Day 5 - Barcelona

-After a leisurely breakfast this morning, you’ll have some free time in Nimes to explore, relax or head to a local café and enjoy the local delicacies.
-After, take a local train to Barcelona – the capital and largest city of Catalonia in Spain.
+Today morning, take a fast train to Barcelona – the capital and largest city of Catalonia in Spain.
 When you arrive, you’ll head to a group dinner at a local tapas restaurant.
 Enjoy an array of delectable small plates that represent the very heart of Spanish cuisine.
 From perfectly grilled chorizo to refreshing gazpacho, these dishes celebrate the diversity and the richness of local ingredients.
 Sharing dishes with your group and with the locals fosters a sense of community that lies at the centre of tapas culture.
 Raise your glass to the beauty of Spanish food and friendship as you get to know the locals and feast on endless delights.

 Day 6 - Barcelona